Last Updated on March 6, 2026 by Andrew Mckiggan

 - negotiate confidently once offers are on the table

-Because selling or buying property has long-term financial consequences, informed decision-making at the agent-selection stage is critical.
+Because selling property has long-term financial consequences, informed decision-making at the agent-selection stage is critical.

 While Adelaide-wide data influences sentiment, outcomes in Gawler are often shaped by micro-location, property type, and buyer expectations.